Riley-D24/National-Adaptation-Strategy-NAS-Project-Updated-Regulation-Branch/Lap0_Base case_0_0/MESH_Model_setup/Readme.md

 This lap includes a large-scale hydrological model setup for **all of Canada** and **transboundary river basins** shared between Canada and the United States.

-### Metadata

-A complete metadata document is available to describe:
-- Model configurations
-- Input datasets and sources
-- Output variables
-- File structures and processing details

----

 ## Data Description

 ### Forcing Data